-Notice must be explained verbally by or on behalf of the employer to a domestic worker if he/she is not able to understand it.
+Notice must be explained verbally by or on behalf of the employer to a domestic employee if they are not able to understand it.

-If the domestic worker lives in accommodation provided by the employer then the employer must give him/her one month's notice to leave the accommodation or until the contract of employment could lawfully have been terminated.
+If the domestic worker lives in accommodation provided by the employer then the employer must give them one month's notice to leave the accommodation or until the contract of employment could lawfully have been terminated.

-All money that is owing to the domestic worker for example, wages, allowances, pro rata leave and paid time-off not taken, must be paid.
+All money that is owed to the domestic worker, for example, wages, allowances, pro rata leave and paid time-off not taken, must be paid.

-An employer who has to dismiss an employee due to a change in his/her economic, technological, or structural set-up (called operational requirements in the determination) is responsible for severance pay to the employee.
+An employer who has to dismiss an employee due to a change in their economic, technological, or structural set-up (called operational requirements in the Sectoral Determination) is responsible for paying severance payment to the employee.